KanishkD2022/Housing-Price-Chennai/README.md

 # Housing-Price-Chennai
-This program uses the provided database to create a housing prices plot in Chennai and returns a scatter plot.
+This program uses the provided database to create a housing prices plot in Chennai and returns one scatter plot.